OCA/vertical-association/membership_delegated_partner_line/readme/CONFIGURE.rst

-[ This file is optional, it should explain how to configure the module before using it; it is aimed at advanced users. ]

 This module is incompatible with `membership_delegated_partner` and any module that depends on it.
 Prior to installing this module, if you use membership_delegated_partner: